 We think we have found him on the 1901 census.
 There is a Hugh Jones Williams aged 5, living in Williams Square, Mold with his parents John Henry Williams a slater and plasterer and mother Sarah.
 Hugh had two younger sisters, Lillian 4 and Ethel 8 months.

 We have traced this family in the 1911 census living in Milford Street.
-John Henry is still a slater and plasterer.
-His wife Sarah is there with four of their now five children Lillian 14, Ethel 10 and George Ernest 7 and Arthur 1 month.
-Unfortunately, Hugh Jones is the missing one and so far we have been unable to trace him.
-He would have been 15 years old.
+John Henry was still a slater and plasterer.
+His wife Sarah was there with four of their now five children Lillian 14, Ethel 10 and George Ernest 7 and Arthur 1 month.
+Hugh Jones was missing.

 In fact, in 1911 Hugh was recorded at the home of his Grandmother.
 She was Anne Taylor aged 66.
 She was a charwoman who had been born in Erbistock.
 At the same house was her grandson Hugh Jones Williams aged 15.
 He worked at the Tin Plate works.
 They lived at No 2 Williams Square Mold.